csmir/Commands.NET/wiki/v2/Hosting.md

 | `IExecutionContext`		 | Scoped    | Represents the lifetime of a command, containing the caller and possible cancellation.									|
 | `ICallerContextAccessor<>` | Transient | Used to access the caller of the command.
 This transient service requests the `IExecutionContext` to retrieve the caller.|

+> [!TIP]
+> Service lifetimes determine how the service should be treated and in what context it is available.
+> In order to understand what implications this has on your codebase,
+> it is recommended to have [a good understanding of what lifetimes mean](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#service-lifetimes).

 In order to execute commands through these interfaces, inject the `IExecutionFactory` into your class and call `CreateExecution` with the execution data you wish to run against.

 ## Command Listener

 An example usage for the `IExecutionFactory` lies in a generic host console application.
 A simple command listener can be created by implementing the `BackgroundService` class and using the `IExecutionFactory` to create a new execution context for each command:

 ```cs
 using Commands;